DeemoTong/COMP5347_Web_Application_Development/README.md

 The dataset contains a number of files in JSON formats storing revision histories of Wikipedia articles.

 Fields in the dataset:
-    - title: stores the title of the article
+    - `title`: stores the title of the article
-    - timestamp: stores the date and time a revision was made
+    - `timestamp`: stores the date and time a revision was made
-    - user: stores the user name or IP address of the user that made the revision
+    - `user`: stores the user name or IP address of the user that made the revision
-    - anon: the presence of the field indicates that the revision is made by anonymous users.
+    - `anon`: the presence of the field indicates that the revision is made by anonymous users.

 ## Functional Requirements